dbushell/dbushell-2k15/src/data/blog/2018/2018-04-react-redux-internationalisation.md

 * output JSON to (and retrieve from) the global object
 * load JSON via an API call

 This is a simple but practical solution.
 Even if you're only supporting one language it is beneficial to abstract UI text in this manner.
 It also allows you to make use of a content management system to provide the translations.
-You could even try to detect the users default language and set the intial state.
+You could even try to detect the users default language and set the initial state.

 There are more advanced solutions but I've found Redux and this simple abstraction of `connect()` to be easy and adequate for small apps.